JiriSlof/KnowledgeBase/MS Windows Server.md

 ## License Rules

-#### Core-based license + CAL
+### Core-based License + CAL
+- **Core-based License**
 	- A Core license must be assigned to each physical core in the server.
 	- Core licenses are purchased in 2-packs or 16-packs from resellers.
 	- Minimum of 8 Core licenses per processor.
 	- Minimum of 16 Core licenses per server.

 	> [!NOTE]
 	> *For example, a single processor server with 4 cores requires 16 Core licenses, and a 4-processor server with 8 cores on each processor requires 32 Core licenses.*

-#### Client Access License (CAL)
+- **Client Access License (CAL)**
 	- Windows Server Client Access Licenses are required for either users or devices.

-#### Single Server License
+### Single Server License
 - A single server license must be assigned to each physical.
 - Windows Server Client Access Licenses are NOT required.
 - Single Server License model is available only for Windows Server Essentials.